-The Rutgers AAUP-AFT union represents more than 7,00 instructors, researchers, librarians, and financial aid counselors at the Newark, New Brunswick, and Camden campus of Rutgers University.
+The Rutgers AAUP-AFT union represents more than 7,000 instructors, researchers, librarians, graduate workers and Educational Opportunity Fund counselors at the Newark, New Brunswick, and Camden campuses of Rutgers University.
 They uphold, promote and defend values essential to the protection of quality public higher education.
 Those values include academic freedom, tenure, shared governance, due process, access to education, research funding and diversity.
 At the same time, the organization aims to enhance the quality of work life by negotiating terms and conditions of employment for those employees they represent.
 Visit Rutgers AAUP-AFT at http://www.rutgersaaup.org/.

 Sierra Club, New Jersey Chapter

 New Jersey Chapter Sierra Club - The Sierra Club is a national, member-supported environmental organization, which seeks to influence public policy in both Washington and the state capitals through public education and grassroots political action.
 Their members and professional staff engage in (1) Lobbying - for and against legislation at federal, state and local levels; (2) Outings for the appreciation of wilderness - locally, nationally and internationally, on foot, by canoe, on skis, by bicycle, etc., (3) Campaign support for legislative candidates pledged to defend our interests, (4) Social interaction at monthly, local Group meetings, and (5) Lawsuits, where necessary.
 With about 20,000 members, the New Jersey Chapter is the 10th largest of the 65 chapters in the USA, Canada and Mexico.
 They have full-time professional staff in their Trenton office, and many Local Groups, which hold monthly meetings in various locations throughout the State.

 For more information, please visit them at http://www.sierraclub.org/new-jersey.